What is a Bail Hearing in Minnesota?

 Also called Pretrial Release Hearing, a judge will consider pretrial release of a person held in custody.
 The judge can order pretrial release with or without conditions.
 The conditions can include bail and other conditions.
 The defendant has the right to a lawyer at the bail hearing.

-If the prosecutor charges in time, the defendant will appear before a judge for a Pretrial Release Hearing.
+If the prosecutor charges in time, the defendant will appear before a judge for a Pretrial Release Hearing (Bail Hearing).

 In Minnesota, we have a constitutional right to pretrial release.
 The judge may set conditions of release beyond the defendant’s reach, however.
 When that happens, the court may hold the defendant in jail until the trial is completed.

 Defendants prefer to be on pretrial release rather than in jail waiting trial.
 Attorney Gallagher wants his clients out of jail.
 That way, they can participate in their defense and trial preparation.
-Society is better off when people accused of crimes maintain employment.
+And society is better off when people accused of crimes maintain employment.

 The judge’s key concern at a Bail Hearing is whether the defendant will make future court appearances.
 In a smaller percentage of cases, the prosecutor may raise “public safety” as a concern.